oroinc/documentation/user/back-office/reports-segments/filters.rst

     .. image:: /user/img/reports/filters_11.png
        :alt: Creating a filter condition using the Activity option setting Has Activity to All

   - *Choose a field*: select the field to filter by.
-For example, we will select only the records, for which a call was logged after June 1, 2019.
+For example, we will select only the records for which a call was logged after June 1, 2019.

     .. image:: /user/img/reports/filters_12.png
-       :alt: Creating a filter condition for the calls that were logged after June 1, 2019.
+       :alt: Creating a filter condition for the calls logged after June 1, 2019.

 .. _user-guide--business-intelligence--filters-data-audit: